VWAP Execution as an Optimal Strategy: The AC model with trading volume

 Strategy ${\boldsymbol \zeta }\in \mathcal {A}^\mathrm {ant}(\Phi )$ is called an anticipating strategy.
 In this case, the trader knows the value of $V_T$ (the cumulative trading volume defined by (\ref {def_Vt})) at the initial time.
 Therefore, he/she can execute the VWAP strategy with the involvement ratio $\Phi / V_T$.
-Note that in this case it should hold that $\mathcal {G}_T \subset \mathcal {F}_0$.
 This case is unrealistic, but the optimal anticipating strategy gives us a benchmark for execution strategies.

 Strategy ${\boldsymbol \zeta }\in \mathcal {A}^\mathrm {adap}(\Phi )$ is called an adaptive strategy.
 It is natural to search for an optimal strategy from within the adaptive strategies, but the problem may become difficult.